 A literature review explains concepts that relate to your research project.
 As a design researcher, your job is to select sources (news stories, books, journal articles, movies, etc.) that help you build a relevant research project.
 These sources help you determine what methods you should implement to get the data you need to answer your research question.
 The content in your literature review is a foundation for the rest of your project.
-It demonstrates you have searched the universe to learn as much as you can about your topic and that you have built your project on evidence.
+It demonstrates that you have searched the universe to learn as much as possible about your topic and that you have built your project on evidence.

 Literature reviews don’t just report facts—they make a case for why the content you selected is essential for the research.
 Perhaps you feel that scenes from classic movies like Citizen Kane, The Maltese Falcon, and Holiday Inn reveal insights that inform your project.
 That’s great!
-Use the literature review to make a case for why they belong and what they reveal.
+Use the literature review to explain why they belong and what they reveal.
 You select the sources for the literature review, which means the content you feature is a stance that these concepts matter.
 Use the literature to justify your project.

 In this piece, highlight conclusions that have been established and areas that have not been addressed.
-If contradictory content is found address it in the literature review.
+If contradictory content is found, address it in the literature review.
 Review the theoretical framework for your project in the literature review and discuss how it connects to the research project.
 The literature review should contextualize why the research question(s) is/are being asked in the first place.

 Often, a literature review follows this format: